senglk/TensorFlow-Object-Detection-with-Video-Stream-from-ESP32-CAM/README.md

 The instructions to install TensorFlow can be found [here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html#tensorflow-cpu).
 The TensorFlow CPU variant should work fine for this script.
 You can 'upgrade' to the GPU variant in the future if you have compatible hardware.

 As I had TensorFlow 2.1 installed, I confirm that TensorFlow 2.1 object detection works with pre-trained models.
-As noted [here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/index.html), TensorFlow 2.X would work on pre-trained models, but model and training is not yet implemented (as of writing this README), so you might want to go for Tensorflow 1.14 instead if you wish to do more than object detection.
+As noted [here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/index.html), TensorFlow 2.X would work on pre-trained models, but model and training is not yet implemented (as of writing this README), so you might want to go for Tensorflow 1.14 instead if you wish to do more than just object detection.

 While using TensorFlow GPU, I found that the code would run for a few frames (i.e. less than a second, since at 800x600 I get a 12fps stream), before freezing.
 It is unclear if this is because I am using TensorFlow 2.1, but I found that the workaround is to force the use of TensorFlow CPU when running this script by adding `os.environ["CUDA_VISIBLE_DEVICES"] = "-1"` at the top of the script, right after the imports, [as commented in the script](https://github.com/senglk/TensorFlow-Object-Detection-on-ESP32-Video-Stream/blob/master/WebStreamObjectDetection.py#L24).